top of page

 Fun Fact

 When I was in graduate school, I took my first course on death and dying with the famous Swiss-American psychiatrist Dr. Elisabeth Kubler-Ross, author of over 20 books on death and dying and a pioneer in raising awareness of terminal illness and death.
 Before her work, death was an unexplored and neglected topic in medical schools and American culture.
-Little did I know how famous Dr. Kubler-Ross would be!
+Little did I know how famous Dr. Kubler-Ross would become!
 She later became the driving force behind the “death with dignity” movement in the 1970s and an advocate for hospice care.
 Her most famous contribution is her recognition of the five stages of grief as a pattern of adjustment to loss of all kinds: denial, anger, bargaining, depression, and acceptance.

 "